 Once you recognize the symptoms of overtraining, it's important to understand and honestly confront the cause.
 For some, overtraining occurs as a result of an upcoming competition.
 Increased training prior to an event is understandable, but if it's interfering with your health and well-being, you have to question its worth.
-The solution?
-May be as easy as reducing the rate at which you increase your training intensity.
+The solution may be as easy as reducing the rate at which you increase your training intensity.
 The body needs sufficient time to adjust to your increased demands.
-Triathletes don't start out running 10 miles, cycling 100 miles and swimming 1,000 ies to adapt.
+Triathletes don't start out running 10 miles, cycling 100 miles and swimming 1000 meters all at once.
+They gradually increase their training to allow their bodies to adapt.

 For others, the basis for overtraining may have more to do with emotional or psychological reasons than physical ones.
 Much like eating disorders, exercise addiction is now recognized as a legitimate problem.
-Exercising beyond the point of exhaustion, while injured, or to the exclusion of all other aspects of one's increase their training to allow their bodmeters all at once.
-They gradually life - these are some of the signs of exercise addiction.
+Exercising beyond the point of exhaustion, while injured, or to the exclusion of other aspects of one's life are some of the signs of exercise addiction.
 It's a difficult problem to recognize, particularly in a culture where discipline and control are lauded.

 Individuals who exercise excessively are risking more than poor performance: They're risking their health.
 Overuse syndrome, which may lead to more serious injuries, is common.
-And the emotional cost of isolating oneself in order to exercise can be devastating.
+And the emotional cost of isolating oneself to exercise can be devastating.
 If you recognize these symptoms in yourself or in a friend, it is essential that you seek professional help.

-THE 'M' WORD
+THE "M" WORD

 The key, it seems, to staying healthy is to do everything in moderation, which is best viewed as something relative to one's own fitness level and goals.
 Don't expect to exercise an hour every day simply because your very fit friend does.
 The body needs time to adjust, adapt and, yes, even recuperate.
-Exercising to the point of overtraining is simply taking one step forward, two steps back - not exactly good training tactics.
+Exercising to the point of overtraining is simply taking one step forward, two steps back-not exactly good training tactics.